bra1nDump/blog.arbiteg.com/index.md

 ---

-# Arbiteg – connect directly to small businesses,cut resellers.
+# Arbiteg – connect directly to business, avoid resellers.

 Arbiteg is an online platform that connects local business to a global market of buyers and provides both parties with the best possible prices.